Leaves Turn Inside You: Music and lyrics

-Leaves Turn Inside You continues down the exploratory path of Repetition and Challenge for a Civilized Society, using Mellotron and a more subdued instrumental attack.
-In fact, the discs are titled 2 and 3, implying that Challenge for a Civilized Society is the first one.
-The song "Below the Salt" features delicate piano, heavy usage of reverb, and intimate, near-whispered vocals, while "Scarlette" brings back the band's hardcore punk origins.
+Leaves Turn Inside You has been regarded as continuing down the stylistically exploratory path of Repetition and Challenge for a Civilized Society.
+For instance, the song "Below the Salt" features delicate piano, heavy usage of reverb, and intimate, near-whispered vocals, while "Scarlette" brings back the band's hardcore punk origins.
 "Terminus" features cryptic lyrics and apocalyptic chamber orchestration.
 Drummer Sara Lund and Janet Weiss of sonic/geographic contemporaries Sleater-Kinney provide backing vocals on "Demons Sing Love Songs".
+The discs are titled 2 and 3, implying that Challenge for a Civilized Society is the first one.

-Leaves, according to Treble's Jeff Terich, exchanges Unwound's former "noisy [and] pulsing" punk for "nuanced" art punk and shoegaze songcraft.
+According to Treble's Jeff Terich, the album saw Unwound disregard their former "noisy [and] pulsing" punk for "nuanced" art punk and shoegaze songcraft.
 He would go on to hail it "an avant-garde masterpiece".
 Sputnikmusic saw the group devote to "mellow" and "lyrically anxious" indie rock for its majority.
 They also summarized it as a "melancholic" fusion of dream pop, noise rock, and post-rock.

 Critical reception

-Leaves Turn Inside You received high acclaim from several music critics.
+Leaves Turn Inside You received critical acclaim.
 AllMusic reviewer Bryan Carroll described the album as "a unique, epic effort from one of the most inventive and dynamic rock bands in recent memory".
 Max Finneran, writing for Spin, commented: "Rounding off the edges of its tried and true punk-rock grind with the melodic and rhythmic tropes of '60s psychedelia, Unwound has perfectly re-imagined a sound that most art-students wouldn't even spit on the first time around".
 PopMatters critic Matt Cibula stated that Unwound "plays with a tightness and richness that few bands can touch anymore; they have turned into the metal Minutemen".
 Camilo Arturo Leslie of Pitchfork wrote that he was "convinced that, if you've been following this band's development, the initial bewildered expression on your face will give way to total enchantment".

 In The Wire, Tom Ridge called the album a "radical departure in its scope and overall sound" from Unwound's previous works.
 According to Ridge, "the hardcore scene has spat out such individual classics at infrequent intervals, and Leaves sits comfortably alongside Hüsker Dü's Zen Arcade, The Minutemen's Double Nickels on the Dime and Sonic Youth's Daydream Nation."